Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 | Official Website | route14.jp |

-Opened in 1985, this live house is among the most historic in Chiba Prefecture.
-Named after its location on National Route 14 (Chiba Kaido).
-In its 40-year history, countless bands have graced this stage.
-The 300-capacity triangular floor shape ensures that the stage is close from anywhere in the venue.
-It accommodates all genres from rock and metal to punk and acoustic.
+Opened in 1985, this live house boasts one of the most significant histories in Chiba Prefecture.
+Named after its location on National Route 14 (Chiba Kaido), it has hosted countless bands during its 40-year history.
+With 300 capacity, its unique triangular floor shape ensures the stage feels close from anywhere.
+It accommodates all genres from rock, metal, and punk to acoustic.
 With direct access via the Toei Shinjuku Line from Shinjuku, it frequently hosts shows with Tokyo bands.

 flagship FUNABASHI